Things haven’t always been plain sailing in the crypto space.

 Another type of scam that benefits directly from human error involves tricking you into investing money.
 In these scams, the scammer will set up a business opportunity and will make it appear lucrative for investment.

 They will then try to get as many people as possible on board.
 However, rather than building a proper, viable business, these application are fake.
 Instead of investing in an exciting new app with world-class developers, it’s all a facade that’s bound to implode.
 Once the scammers have taken as much money as possible, they disappear.
-This is known as a ‘hard exit’ or in crypto-speak.
+This is known as a ‘hard exit’.